How Do You Make a Small Business More Profitable Without Raising Prices?

 Fixed costs have a way of expanding without anyone approving them.

 Software subscriptions auto-renew.
 A second payment gateway nobody uses still charges a monthly fee.
-A phone line set up three years ago for a service the business no longer offers is still sitting on the bill.
+A phone line set up three years ago for a service the business dropped is still sitting on the bill.

 Set aside 30 minutes on the first day of each month to go through every recurring charge.
 For each one, ask three questions: Is this still being used?
 Does it directly support revenue?
-Has it been reviewed in the last 90 days?
+Is there a cheaper alternative?

-Most business owners who do this for the first time find at least one or two charges they’d forgotten about entirely.
+Most business owners who do this for the first time find one or two charges they’d forgotten about.
 Cancelling $200 to $400 a month in unused services adds up to $2,400 to $4,800 a year in recovered profit, with zero impact on operations.

 Reduce Waste in Physical and Digital Operations

-Waste looks different depending on whether you run a product or service business, but it costs both the same way: time and money spent on work that doesn’t reach the customer.
+Waste looks different depending on whether you run a product or service business, but it drains profit the same way: time and money spent on work that doesn’t reach the customer.

 For product businesses, waste often shows up as inventory that sits too long, spoils, or gets written off.
 For service businesses, it usually appears as rework, revisions, and callbacks.

-A trades contractor tracked every job revisit over one quarter and found they were returning to fix avoidable issues about twice a week.
-Each callback took two hours and cost around $160 in labour.
-By introducing a pre-job checklist, revisits dropped by roughly 30%, saving close to $5,000 over the following six months.
+A trades contractor tracked every callback over one quarter and found they were returning to fix avoidable issues about twice a week.
+Each one took two hours and cost around $160 in labour.
+By introducing a pre-job checklist, callbacks dropped by 30%, saving roughly $5,000 over the next six months.
 The checklist took an afternoon to write.

 Improving your pricing mix means selling more of the things that already make you the most money.
 You’re not changing what you charge.
 You’re changing which products or services customers choose most often.